rspec/rspec-rails/README.md

 end
 ```

-FactoryGirl decouples this example from changes to validation requirements,
+FactoryBot decouples this example from changes to validation requirements,
 which can be encoded into the underlying factory definition without requiring
 changes to this example.